tsekenrick/database-design-and-normalization/README.md

 ### Assumptions
-The most notable assumption made is regarding the functionality for retrieving info of returning customers.
+I assumed that the functionality for retrieving info of returning customers, was largely handled by the front-end application.
 While the database certainly includes enough information to locate a returning customer given certain pieces of information (e.g. some combination of name, email, address, or even the customer ID), I assume that implementing this functionality would be up to the front-end app, not the database.